 Protect Your Web Payment Forms from Credit Card Abuse

 Picture this: You walk into the office one morning and log into CiviCRM to check on the latest contributions you received and you are taken aback by the hundreds (maybe even thousands) of failed contributions that were submitted over night!
 Public forms that accept credit card information are often targeted by robots attempting to process stolen credit card numbers in order to check their validity, and since most credit card processors charge an 'authorization fee' for these transactions, failed or not, this could leave you liable for a hefty bill at the end of the month!

 Since these robots are relentless and continuously adapt to new security measures as they are put into place, there is no 100% fool-proof method of stopping them, but here are some ways to limit their activity:

 1. Payment Processor Fraud Protection

 Contact your payment processor to find out what type of fraud protection options they have to offer.
-These features may carry additional fees, and you'll need to be careful about how you configure these filters so that you do not disrupt processing of real transactions from your constituents.
+These features may carry additional fees, but these will offset the fees generated by 'testers'.
+These filters have varying levels of strictness - the stricter the filter, the higher the chance that a transaction will be rejected, even if legitimate.
+You'll need to be careful about how you configure these filters so that you do not disrupt processing of real transactions from your constituents.

 2. IP Address Blocking